InfraBlockchain/infrablockchain-antelope/contracts/yx.dcontract/README.md

 Add additional signers to the created digital contract

 * The action only succeeds when none of the signers has signed the contract.
+* The type and/or the KYC status of the signer account are checked if the creator set `signer_type` and/or `signer_kyc`.
 ```
 clyos push action yx.dcontract addsigners '{"dcid":{"creator":"servprovider", "sequence":"1"}, "signers":["user3"]}' -p servprovider
 ```